Milos Sights & Attractions

 Mineralogical Museum

 MuseumsThis museum was established to help promote the effects of mining in the history of Milos and to display the mineral wealth of the island.
-It is located at the waterfront in Adamas.
+It is located on the waterfront in Adamas.

 Antimilos Islet